 How much is parking?

-Parking is $7.00 per vehicle and $6.00 per vehicle for 2014 Season Pass holders.
+Parking is $9.00 per vehicle on site.
+Discounted parking vouchers are $8.00 each (valid any day, one vehicle per voucher) and available online only at emeraldpointe.com.
 Parking booths accept cash, Visa, MasterCard, Discover and American Express.

 How can I pay for admission, food, and souvenirs?

 Wet’n Wild accepts cash, Visa, MasterCard, Discover, and American Express cards at any ticket entrance and most permanent food locations.
 Admission tickets, Season Passes and Cabanas are also available to purchase online.
 Once inside the park, there is an ATM located in Thunder Bay Outfitter’s Gift Shop just inside the Main Entrance.

 Can I bring in my own food and drinks?

 No outside food or beverages are allowed inside the park.
 Wet’n Wild has a wide selection of food to choose from; such as hamburgers, french fries, pizza, salads, sandwiches, hot dogs, chicken, ice cream, soft drinks, popcorn, funnel cakes, and cotton candy.
 Food is served throughout the park in food stands and outdoor seating areas.
 Should you decide to bring your own food & beverages, Wet’n Wild also offers a Picnic Area at the left side of the park Main Entrance with Cooler/Basket storage, coolers, with lids, may be stored for a fee of $5, $10, or $15—depending on the size of the cooler (no bags, large boxes or glass are allowed).

 Do I still have to pay if I'm not going to get in the water?